jeroenjanssens/tmuxr/cran-comments.md

-## This version (0.2.3) fixes issues related to examples and tests
+## This version (0.2.4) fixes an issue related to testing

-* Ensured tests are being skipped when the tmux binary is not found (cf. Section 1.6 of "Writing R Extensions").
-* Made tests more robust by giving tmux more time to call external tools.
-* Marked all example code with \dontrun{}.
-* Added tmux versions 2.9a, 3.1a, and 3.1b to both Travis-CI and R-CMD-check on GitHub Actions.
+* Fixed that the temporary socket file would be deleted after testing.

 ## Test environments